Safeguarding Statement: Parish of North Stoneham and Bassett

 Information on the Church of England’s Safeguarding policies and procedures can be found here:

-The following updated policy is to be adopted at the Parochial Church Council (PCC) meeting held on 26th March 2019
+The following updated policy was adopted at the Parochial Church Council (PCC) meeting held on 26th March 2019

 In accordance with the Church of England Safeguarding Policy our church is committed to: